Dallinger/Dallinger/docs/source/running_bots.rst

 Running a single bot
 ********************

-If you want to run a single bot as part of a wider experiment, you can use the :ref:`bot <dallinger-bot>` command.
+If you want to run a single bot as part of an ongoing experiment, you can use the :ref:`bot <dallinger-bot>` command.
 This is useful for testing a single bot's behavior as part of a longer-running experiment, and allows easy access to the Python pdb debugger.